-The results of the tests, calibrations and/or measurements included in this document are traceable to
+The results of the tests, calibrations and/or measurements included in this document are traceable to Australian/national standards.

 NATA is a signatory to the ILAC Mutual Recognition Arrangement for the mutual recognition of the equivalence of testing, medical testing, calibration and inspection reports.